RallyTechServices/project-id-iteration-acceptance-report/README.md

 A report of items in the most recently completed sprint that are accepted and associated with an id embedded in the project name or a second level PI.

+This app will ignore stories that are:
+    *  in a project with "Archive" in the name
+    *  under a PI that has "Archived" set to true

 * There is a setting in App Settings... that will allow the administrator to configure this to show the data from the current workspace or from all workspaces

 ## Development Notes